-Cash or cheques (payable to Public Domain Productions) can be sent to Chris Jury, Tolpuddle Radical Film Festival, 48 New Street, Shipston-On-Stour, Warwickshire.
+Cash or cheques can be sent to Chris Jury, Tolpuddle Radical Film Festival, 48 New Street, Shipston-On-Stour, Warwickshire.
 CV36 4EN.
-(Cheques payable to: Public Domain Productions Ltd)
+(Cheques payable to: Changing Stories CLIC)

 Ken Loach is a supporter of the film festival and says:

 “I strongly support the idea of a Radical Film Festival at Tolpuddle.
 Films can bring in new ideas, new perspectives, new voices.
-As trade unionists we urgently need to re-examine our attitude to the existing parties.
 We need real political representation and to re-discover our militancy.
-Films that reflect struggles of working people can be a spur to action” Ken Loach
+Films that reflect struggles of working people can be a spur to action”